industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 By scalarizing a [multiobjective optimization problem](#def:moo), we transform it from a multiobjective optimization problem to a single-objective optimization problem.
-Formally, we can define a scalarization function to be be a mapping:
+Formally, we can define a scalarization function to be the following mapping:
 $\mathcal{S}:\,\mathbb{R}^k \to \mathbb{R}$.
 We can then define a _scalarized problem_
 to be: